Pretty-SFOS/opal/snippets/opal-use-modules.md

     include(libs/opal-use-modules.pri)
     CONFIG += opal-about

+Make sure to place the above lines *below* your app's `TRANSLATIONS` definition.
+Otherwise Opal translations won't be merged with your app's translations.

 Copy the required module packages to the path defined in `OPAL_PATH` which must be below your app's main qml directory.
 The default is `qml/opal-modules` and should be fine for all projects.